-Describe any potential harmful effect on the student or on the quality of the services that he or she needs.
+Consideration is given to any potential harmful effect on the student or on the quality of the services that he or she needs.

 NOTE: The student MAY NOT be removed from education in age- appropriate general education classes solely because of needed accommodations or modifications in the general curriculum.